States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Emergence of Implicit Computation

 \begin{boxJ} \textit{Please directly give me the answer to 17 + 38 + 32 + 87 + 47 + 28 + 17 + 21 + 53 + 15 + 18 + 76.} \end{boxJ}

 There are three reasons why the ability to solve such a task might indicate the formation of discrete state representations:

-\begin{enumerate} \item This capability is unlikely to be a result of memorizing existing training data, as storing the results of calculations necessitates a parameter space of $O(99^L)$.
+\begin{compactenum} \item This capability is unlikely to be a result of memorizing existing training data, as storing the results of calculations necessitates a parameter space of $O(99^L)$.

 \item Direct optimization of this task during training is unlikely.
-As Goodhart's law~\cite{Strathern1997} suggests, ``When a measure becomes a target, it ceases to be a good measure.''
-Consecutive addition offers minimal practical performance benefits, rendering it an unlikely optimization target.
-Consequently, this capability may genuinely arise from large-scale unsupervised training.
+As Goodhart's law~\cite{Strathern1997} suggests, "When a measure becomes a target, it ceases to be a good measure."
+Iterative addition offers minimal practical performance benefits, rendering it an unlikely optimization target.
+As a result, this ability could indeed stem from extensive unsupervised training.

 \item Each computational step is relatively simple.
-We exclude addition involving four-digit or more due to its increased single-step complexity, which complicates tracing implicit computation because of single-step errors. \end{enumerate}
+We exclude addition involving four-digit or more due to its increased single-step complexity, which complicates tracing implicit computation because of single-step errors. \end{compactenum}

 To ensure that models that are only accessible through API calls do not rely on tools such as calculators, we manually verify that there is at least one addition count where the model has less than a 100\% probability of yielding the correct answer.
 Additionally, we ensure that the models do not utilize explicit chain-of-thought reasoning through prompt engineering.